-IBM ServerGuide[TM] Setup and Installation CD
+• IBM ServerGuide[TM] Setup and Installation CD

-The ServerGuide Setup and Installation CD that comes with the server provides programs to help you set up the server and install a 32-bit Windows operating system.
+The ServerGuide Setup and Installation CD that comes with the server (standard on some models only) provides programs to help you set up the server and install a 32-bit Windows operating system.
 The ServerGuide program detects installed hardware options and provides the correct configuration programs and device drivers.
-For more information about the ServerGuide Setup and Installation CD, see "Using the ServerGuide Setup and Installation CD" on page 53.
+For more information about the ServerGuide Setup and Installation CD, see "Using the ServerGuide Setup and Installation CD" on page 61.